 Telecommuting is defined as working from home at least one hour per week; therefore, some people probably don’t even realize they’re telecommuting.
-Of course, the minimalist remote workers aren’t the ones up in arms over Yahoo!’s and BestBuy’s decisions to limit working from home.
 Looking at telecommuting from an employee-engagement standpoint offers some interesting insights behind companies’ recent movement to promote face-time amongst all employees.

 First of all, it’s important to note that, in order to be “engaged” in one’s work, one must have basic needs met—compensation, safety, respect, etc. That goes without saying, and we call these “satisfaction factors.”
 They don’t particularly excite an employee, but when they’re not in place, that individual quickly becomes dissatisfied.
 It’s a form of contract between employer and employee—you provide me with “X” and I provide you with “Y.” Engagement, on the other hand, involves a choice to give one’s discretionary effort, often above what is “contracted” for.

-As discussed in previous blogs, our research has shown that there are key contributing factors to employee engagement.
-We use the acronym MAGIC as a quick reminder of these factors: Meaning; Autonomy; Growth; Impact; Connection.
+Our research has shown that there are key contributing factors to employee engagement.
+We use the acronym ENGAGEMENT MAGIC® as a quick reminder of these factors: Meaning; Autonomy; Growth; Impact; Connection.

 But here’s an interesting polarity.
 With the recent notoriety associated with telecommuting, two of these factors appear to be at odds—Autonomy and Connection.
 The issue: Does offering telecommuting improve levels of autonomy?
 Similarly, does limiting telecommuting increase levels of connection?